-Refer to the General Application Instructions, Appendix 2, for general information regarding administrative requirements.
+Refer to the General Application Instructions, Appendix 7, for general information regarding administrative requirements.

-Refer to the General Application Instructions, Appendix 5, for general information regarding national policy requirements.
+Refer to the General Application Instructions, Appendix 8, for general information regarding national policy requirements.

-Refer to full text of the latest DoD R&D General Terms and Conditions; the USAMRAA General Research Terms and Conditions with Institutions of Higher Education, Hospitals, and Non-Profit Organizations: Addendum to the DoD R&D General Terms and Conditions; and the USAMRAA General Research Terms and Conditions with For-Profit Organizations for further information.
+Refer to full text of the latest DoD R&D Terms and Conditions and the USAMRAA Research Terms and Conditions: Addendum to the DoD R&D Terms and Conditions for further information.